By Rick Steves

 - Viking Age Iceland (Jesse Byock, 2001).
 Byock provides a good introduction to the society and politics of Iceland in its earliest years, from settlement through the 13th century.

 - Wasteland with Words: A Social History of Iceland (Sigurður Gylfi Magnússon, 2010).
 This book focuses on the period from 1870 to 1940, when Iceland grew from a shivering, impoverished colony to a land on the brink of prosperity and independence.

 - The Windows of Brimnes (Bill Holm, 2007).
 Minnesotan writer and poet Bill Holm, who spent several summers in a cottage in Skagafjörður near the home of his ancestors, reflects on the differences between Iceland and the US.

 - Angels of the Universe (Einar Már Guðmundsson, 1993).
-An intelligent young man's descent into mental illness in 1960s Reykjavík is the focus of this gripping, award-winning novel.
+An intelligent young man descends into mental illness in 1960s Reykjavík.

 - The Blue Fox (Sjón, 2003).
 This short, poetically written book is a fable about a 19th-century Lutheran pastor who hunts an arctic fox.

 - Burial Rites (Hannah Kent, 2013).
 Kent writes a fictionalized account of the final months of Agnes Magnúsdóttir, whose 1830 beheading (for taking part in a murder) was the last time the death penalty was used in Iceland.

 - Frozen Assets (Quentin Bates, 2011).
 This book is one in a series of gripping crime novels starring Gunnhildur "Gunna" Gísladóttir — a shrewd policewoman who in the course of a murder investigation uncovers corruption at the highest levels.
 It's set against the backdrop of present-day Iceland's rapidly changing society.